opensafely-core/proxy/README.md

 maintains a proxy service.
 OpenSAFELY backends explicitly use these proxies when they need to access external data.

-This repository produces a Docker image that uses nginx to host two proxy
+This repository produces a Docker image that uses nginx to host three proxy
 domains:

  * github-proxy.opensafely.org: this provides access to *only* opensafely